 NOTE: San Francisco is experiencing a rapid and significant surge of COVID-19 cases.
 Accordingly, effective 11:59 p.m. on November 13, 2020, indoor restaurants and cafes within gyms and fitness centers must temporarily close and cease operating at any capacity until there is a further order of the Health Officer (although food items may continue to be sold for consumption offsite or outdoors).
 To the extent of any conflict or inconsistency with any other provision of this Order or any health directives or guidance, this suspension controls.

-(Added September 1, 2020; Revised September 14, 2020, September 30, 2020, October 27, 2020, and November 10, 2020)
+(Added September 1, 2020; Revised September 14, 2020, September 30, 2020, October 27, 2020, November 10, 2020, and November 16, 2020; Suspended in part November 28, 2020)

-(17) Indoor Museums, Aquariums, and Zoos-SUSPENDED IN PART
+(17) Indoor Museums, Aquariums, and Zoos-SUSPENDED